Español

 File a Quarterly Contribution Return and Report of Wages (DE 9) online at e-Services for Business to reconcile the tax and withholding amounts with your DE 88 deposits for the quarter.
 Also, file a Quarterly Contribution Return and Report of Wages (Continuation) (DE 9C) to report total subject wages paid, PIT wages, and PIT withheld for each employee for the quarter.

 These reports are due on January 1, April 1, July 1, and October 1 of each year.
 These reports must be submitted even if you have no payroll during a calendar quarter.
-For additional information and available filing options, refer to the California Employer's Guide (DE 44) pages 62 and 63.
+For additional information and available filing options and due dates, refer to the Required Filings and Due Dates and the California Employer's Guide (DE 44) (PDF).

 Failure to complete the above steps on time may result in penalty and interest charges.
 Assembly Bill (AB) 1245 requires all employers to submit their employment tax returns, wage reports, and payroll tax deposits electronically. e-Services for Business is the fast, easy, and secure way to manage your employer payroll tax account online.
 For information on your federal employment tax reporting requirements, access the IRS website or contact the IRS at 1-800-829-4933.